A place for veterans young and old - Shepparton News

 One local inquiry Phil received highlighted the difficulty many veterans had.

-“When I first go here I got a call from one of the local caravan parks,” Phil said.
+“When I first got here I got a call from one of the local caravan parks,” Phil said.

 “They had a veteran on site.
 Someone had bought his caravan in, left it there and disappeared.